milaan9/91_Python_Mini_Projects/002_Digital_Clock/README.md

 You may use this tutorial freely at your own risk.
 See [LICENSE](https://github.com/milaan9/91_Python_Mini_Projects/blob/main/LICENSE).

-Copyright (c) 2020 Dr. Milan Parmar
+Copyright (c) 2020 Dr. Milaan Parmar